Up and over four incredible 12,000'+ mountain passes around the Maroon Bells

 Halfway between the passes, go straight toward Maroon at a T, meeting West Maroon Trail

 .
-Punch it over your final 12,500' pass, try to be nice to epic-ing hikers compelled to remark on how bad you are making them feel with your light / fast demeanor, and cruise the last seven miles down the West Maroon Creek drainage to your cooler.
+Punch it over your final 12,500' pass, and cruise the last seven miles down the West Maroon Creek drainage to your cooler.